 Tips & Variations

-Don’t Overwork the Dough: Over-kneading makes donuts tough.
+- Don’t Overwork the Dough: Over-kneading makes donuts tough.
 Stop once the dough feels smooth.

-Try Flavored Glazes: Swap vanilla for maple, almond, or even citrus extract.
+- Try Flavored Glazes: Swap vanilla for maple, almond, or even citrus extract.

-Add Toppings: While the glaze is still wet, sprinkle with crushed nuts, sprinkles, or cinnamon sugar.
+- Add Toppings: While the glaze is still wet, sprinkle with crushed nuts, sprinkles, or cinnamon sugar.

-Bake Instead of Fry: For a lighter version, bake at 375°F (190°C) for about 8–10 minutes.
+- Bake Instead of Fry: For a lighter version, bake at 375°F (190°C) for about 8–10 minutes.
 Brush with melted butter and dip in glaze.

 Serving Suggestions

-Serve warm with a cup of coffee or tea for a cozy treat.
+- Serve warm with a cup of coffee or tea for a cozy treat.

-Pair with fresh fruit or a smoothie for a sweet breakfast.
+- Pair with fresh fruit or a smoothie for a sweet breakfast.

-Stack them up and drizzle with chocolate sauce for a fun dessert platter.
+- Stack them up and drizzle with chocolate sauce for a fun dessert platter.

 Nutritional Info of Glazed Donuts (Per Donut – Approximate)

-How long can I store them? | Glazed donuts are best eaten the same day, but they can be stored in an airtight container for up to 2 days. |
+Glazed donuts taste best the same day.
+However, you can keep them in an airtight container at room temperature for up to 2 days.

-Is it okay to reuse frying oil? | You can reuse it once or twice if filtered and stored properly, but fresh oil gives better flavor. |
+You can reuse the oil once or twice if you strain and store it properly, but fresh oil always gives better flavor and crispiness.

 Homemade glazed donuts may take a little time, but the reward is truly worth it.
 With a crispy outside, a soft fluffy interior, and a luscious sweet glaze, these donuts are bound to become a favorite in your kitchen.
 Whether you enjoy them plain or jazzed up with toppings, every bite feels like a little indulgent escape.
-So, roll up your sleeves, warm up that oil, and treat yourself to the sweet joy of homemade glazed donuts!
+So, roll up your sleeves, warm up that oil, and treat yourself to the sweet joy of homemade glazed donuts.